iamsumit16/Finding_LaneLines-Project1/project_writeup.md

 ### 3. Suggest possible improvements to your pipeline

-Possible improvements that I would suggest is to use algorithm to: a.Incorporate curves the plotted lines.
+Possible improvements that I would suggest is to use algorithm to:

+a.
+Incorporate curves the plotted lines.

 b.
 Have a variable field of view according to the traffic to know what our driving space can be which also includes other lanes.

 c. be able to pick up the lane colors in almost all weather and light conditions